withastro/docs/src/pages/en/tutorial/0-introduction/index.md

 ### Do I have to go through the lessons in order?

 This tutorial is meant to be followed in order, starting with creating and immediately deploying to the web an empty Astro project that you'll keep improving as you go.

-Each unit builds on code used in the last lesson and assumes that you are able to complete the earlier lessons.
+Each unit builds on code used in the last lesson and assumes that you have completed the earlier lessons.

 ### Do I _really_ have to go through the lessons in order?

 We hear you!
 The beginning of each unit has an embedded StackBlitz with the current state of the project.

 If you want to dive in partway through, open the StackBlitz in your browser and join us along the path.

 ### Tracking your progress